"The creative and questioning attitude which runs through the veins of Goldsmiths has helped me with everything"

 |tbc||International Perspectives on Early Childhood||tbc|

 You explore the developing range of provision for under-eights, and the divergence in provision between the regions of the UK.
-The course-unit will also explore the different curriculum approaches and types of provision for under-eights in Europe, Scandinavia, New Zealand and the North America.
-The course will evaluate critically the reliability, validity and significance of instruments designed as measures of quality in international studies of early childhood services.
+The module-unit will also explore the different curriculum approaches and types of provision for under-eights in Europe, Scandinavia, New Zealand and the North America.
+The module will evaluate critically the reliability, validity and significance of instruments designed as measures of quality in international studies of early childhood services.
 You'll be able to reflect on the impact of theory and practice on the provision of services for under-eights in a range of contexts, and to make an informed argument for a set of guiding principles for provision for under-eights in one country within or outside the UK.

 |tbc||Re-imagining Social Class and Education||tbc|